 All restaurants, retail food stores and other types of food services who will be operating on a year-round basis must obtain a health permit.
 View our annual permit application (C-U form or County form).

-If you would like to operate a mobile food service, please review our requirements.
+If you would like to operate a mobile food service, please review our FAQs.
 Depending on the type of foods you'll be serving, one of the requirements you may need to meet is to provide permanent hand washing facilities for your mobile unit.
 A commissary may be required.
 If you need a commissary agreement form, please click here.
 A toilet facilities agreement may also be required.
 You will also need to apply for an annual permit C-U form or County form.